MicrosoftEdge/hwa-cli/README.md

   `-w`, `--wait`                    (Default: False) Indicates if the program should wait for user input before closing.

   `--help`                          Display this help screen.

+## Important
+The path for the output file cannot be in the same directory as the manifest.